 2. Hardcore Water Sports Family Life Jacket

-• Size - This is the perfect extra vest for your boat.
+- Size - This is an Ideal extra vest for your boat.
 The adult universal size is adjustable to fit most adults that would wear a S, M, or L adult t-shirt.
-Coast Guard approved for persons over 90 lbs. with a chest size between 30"-52".
-Simply loosen the straps all the way before you put the vest on.
-Then tighten each strap so the lifejacket conforms to your body shape.
+Or choose Child (30-50lbs.) or Youth size (50-90lbs.)

-• Color - Bright red color block with black buckles and interior.. with four different classic color options - one of them is sure to match your family style!
+- Color - Bright, vibrant outside and black interior.. with four different classic color options - one of them is sure to match your family style!

 This life jacket meets the United States Coast Guard requirements for a Type III personal flotation device.
 For those on a little more of a budget, this is a fantastic option.
 This vest comes in much more affordable than some but still does the job if you’re engaging in water sports that require some mobility.